SFTtech/sftdyn/README.md

 ## Security considerations

-- When using plain HTTP, anybody who listens can steal your update key.
-Plain HTTP is currently not implemented for this reason.
+- When using HTTP, or if your `server.key` has been stolen or broken, an eavesdropper can steal your update key, and use that to steal your domain name.
-- When using `curl -k`, a man-in-the-middle attacker can steal your update key.
+- When using HTTPS with `curl -k`, a man-in-the-middle can steal your update key.
-- When using a paid certificate, a man-in-the-middle attacker needs access to a CA (no problem for gouvernment agencies, but this is pretty unlikely to happen).
+- When using HTTPS with a paid certificate, a man-in-the-middle with access to a CA can steal your update key (no problem for government agencies, but this is pretty unlikely to happen).
-- When using a self-signed certificate and `curl --cacert server.crt`, a man-in-the-middle attacker needs to steal your server.key.
+- When using HTTPS with a self-signed certificate and `curl --cacert server.crt`, no man-in-the-middle can steal your update key.
-- A man-in-the middle attacker who knows your server.key can always steal your update key.
-The same goes for security vulnerabilities in OpenSSL.

 sftdyn is pretty minimalistic, and written in python, so it's unlikely to contain any security vulnerabilities.
 The python ssl and http modules are used widely, and open-source, so there _should_ be no security vulnerabilities there.